-A Software Quality Assurance Plan is not merely another name for a test plan, though test plans are
+A Software Quality Assurance Plan is not merely another name for a test plan, thoughtest plans are included in an SQA plan.

 SQA activities are performed on every software project.

 Use of metrics is an important part of developing a strategy to improve the quality of both software processes and work products.